-In the Dogpaw Lake area, Endurance also retains a 2.5% NSR on four claims controlled by Chalice Gold Mines Limited ("Chalice").
-Chalice has notified the Company that the claims have all now been geo-referenced.
+In the Dogpaw Lake area, Endurance also retains a 2.5% NSR on four claims controlled by a subsidiary of Chalice Gold Mines Limited ("Chalice").
+In 2015, Chalice notified the Company that the claims have all now been georeferenced.
+On May 3, 2016 Chalice announced that, it had sold its ownership in the Cameron Lake Gold Operations subsidiary to First Mining Finance Corp which is now retains the obligation to pay the royalty.